Who Is Ronald DeFeo?

-In the early morning hours of November 13, 1974, Butch DeFeo acted on his threat.
+In the early morning hours of November 13, 1974, DeFeo acted on his threat.
 Using a .35-caliber Marlin rifle from his secret gun stash, he entered his parents' bedroom and shot them both while they slept.
 He then entered his brothers' bedroom, shooting them both in their beds.
 He ended by shooting his sisters, point-blank, in their bedrooms.
 All the murders took place within 15 minutes.
-Butch then showered, dressed for work, and collected his bloody clothing and the murder weapon in a pillowcase.
+DeFeo then showered, dressed for work and collected his bloody clothing and the murder weapon in a pillowcase.
 He dumped the evidence in a storm drain on the way to work at the dealership at 6 a.m.

-Upon arriving to work, Butch called home, pretending not to know why his father hadn't shown up for work.
+Upon arriving at work, DeFeo called home, pretending not to know why his father hadn't shown up for work.
 Saying he was bored around noon, he left work and spent the day with friends.
 He attempted to secure an alibi by telling each of the people he visited that he couldn't seem to reach anyone at home.
 At 6 p.m., he called a friend in mock surprise, saying that someone had broken into the house and shot his family.

-When authorities questioned Butch about the new evidence, he began changing his story.
+When authorities questioned DeFeo about the new evidence, he began changing his story.
 He said that Falini had appeared at the house early that morning, and put a revolver to DeFeo's head.
-He then said Falini and an accomplice dragged Butch from room to room as they murdered his family.
+He then said Falini and an accomplice dragged him from room to room as they murdered his family.
 As the story unraveled, police extracted a confession from DeFeo.
 He finally broke down.
 "Once I started, I just couldn't stop," he said.
 "It went so fast."

 Trial and Imprisonment

 DeFeo's trial began on October 14, 1975, nearly a year from the date of the murders.
-DeFeo's defense attorney, William Weber, attempted an insanity plea for Butch, and the murder suspect told jurors that he heard voices that told him to kill his family.
+DeFeo's defense attorney, William Weber, attempted an insanity plea for him, and the murder suspect told jurors that he heard voices that told him to kill his family.
 The psychiatrist for the defense, Dr. Daniel Schwartz, supported the claim, saying that DeFeo was neurotic and suffered from dissociative disorder.
 But the psychiatrist for the prosecution, Dr. Harold Zolan, proved that DeFeo suffered from antisocial personality disorder.
-The illness made him the defendant aware of his actions, but motivated by a self-centered attitude.
+The illness made him the defendant aware of his actions but motivated by a self-centered attitude.

 Jurors agreed with the assessment, and on November 21, 1975, they found DeFeo guilty on six counts of second-degree murder.
 He was sentenced to six consecutive life sentences, and sent to Green Haven Correctional Facility in Beekman, New York.
 His appeals to the parole board have all been turned down.

 After his imprisonment, several novels and films appeared about the slayings.
-The first of them, entitled The Amityville Horror: A True Story, was published in September of 1977.
+The first of them, entitled The Amityville Horror: A True Story, was published in September 1977.
 The account followed the Lutz family, who lived in the DeFeo house after the murders.
 The story detailed the allegedly true stories of poltergeists that terrorized the Lutz family.
 A movie based on the book, called The Amityville Horror was released to popular appeal in 1979.
-Subsequent remakes and sequels to this film include the most recent 2005 film remake produced by Michael Bay, and a factual account of the DeFeo tragedy in the book Mentally Ill In Amityville (2008) by Will Savive.
+Subsequent remakes and sequels to this film include the 2005 film remake produced by Michael Bay and a factual account of the DeFeo tragedy in the book Mentally Ill In Amityville (2008) by Will Savive.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!